HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.FamilyPublish.dll - External Command for publishing Family information to Health Monitor part of Mission Control.
 * HOK.MissionControl.LinksManager.dll - External Command for managing links, imports and styles.

+###### Release 2018.0.0.15

+* Added ability to use user overrides stored in updaters to retrieve all strings required for family name checks.
+* Added a fix to dimension class wrappers that were failing due to value being stored as string originally and later changed to be double.
+These are potentially API breaking changes.
+* Added fix to dictionaries storing configurations to use case insensitive key lookup since all paths are now stored as lowere case.

 ###### Release 2018.0.0.14

 * Fix to Family Task window and how text was wrappinh.